MicrosoftDevOps/MicrosoftDevOps.github.io/_posts/2016-06-30-orckestra.md

 Orckestra has implemented some load tests in the past, using the Test Controllers and Test Agents from Visual Studio running on multiple virtual machines deployed on Azure.

 All the scenarios were set up by an Orckestra employee who had left the company prior to our Hackfest, and no documentation about the complex configuration and architecture was available.
-The results were too complicated to understand, manually triggered, and not very relevant in terms of performance, causing the problematic 95% scrape rate in the VSM.
+The results were too complicated to understand, manually triggered, and not very relevant in terms of performance, causing the problematic 95% scrap rate in the VSM.

 Aware of this, the QA team started to rethink this step a few weeks before the Hackfest.
 They decided to look at the cloud-based solution from [LoadImpact.com](http://www.loadimpact.com) to generate their web tests on the front-end part and on the API part of the application first.